pgadmin-org/pgadmin4/docs/en_US/preferences.rst

     :alt: Preferences dialog dashboard graph options
     :align: center

+* Use the *Chart line width* field to specify the width of the lines on the line chart.

 * When the *Show graph data points?* switch is set to *True*, data points will be visible on graph lines.